sonatype-nexus-community/nexus-platform-reference/README.md

 ```
 This container makes it's own self-signed cert so you'll have to push past the warning in your browser

-You should now have a fully functioning
+You should now have a fully functioning Nexus Platform

 To stop, use docker-compose: